no00ne/CS305-2025Spring-FinalProject/README.md

 * `Localhost: port/latency`: display the transmission latency between peers.
 * `Localhost: port/capacity`: display the sending capacity of the peers.
 * `Localhost: port/redundancy`: display the number of redundant messages received.
+* `Localhost: port/queue`: display the message in the outbox queue.

 -------